oauth-wg/oauth-step-up-authn-challenge/main.md

 -03
 * Clarified that `acr_values` and `max_age` can co-occur in the challenge when necessary
 * fleshed out deployment and security considerations
+* Attempt to clarify that while acr_values can request more then one value, only one of them is used and ends up in the token

 -02